Ammonia Test Kits

 The CHEMetrics Ammonia test kits employing the well-established Nessler reagent* to determine ammonia concentrations are applicable to drinking water, clean surface water, good-quality nitrified wastewater effluent, and seawater testing.
 The supplied stabiliser solution is used with some waters where the calcium and magnesium concentrations causes cloudiness of the reagent.
 Adding a few drops of the stabiliser solution (Rochelle Salt) will prevent this cloudiness.
 References recommend distilling samples prior to analysis.
 Results are expressed as ppm (mg/l) ammonia-nitrogen, NH3-N.

 Although the Nessler reagent is itself stable, its high alkalinity attacks the glass ampoule over time, resulting in a precipitate which interferes with colour comparison.
-If stored at room temperature, we suggest stocking up to a five month supply of CHEMets® and VACUettes® ampoules; and a two-month supply of Vacu-vials® ampoules.
 We recommend refrigerating these ampoules when not in use, which will dramatically extend their shelf life by 18 months.
-The K-1513 Vacu-vials kit employing the Direct Nesslerisation (Extended Shelf Life) chemistry is stable for at least 12 months without refrigeration.
+If stored at room temperature, CHEMets® and HR CHEMets® ampoules have a shelf life of 6 months and Vacu-vials® ampoules have a shelf life of 3 months from date of manufacture.
+We suggest stocking kits and refills accordingly.
+The K-1513 Vacu-vials kit employing the Direct Nesslerisation (Extended Shelf Life) chemistry is stable without refrigeration for 16 months from date of manufacture.

 References: